stakwork/sphinx-relay/README.md

 ### If you are already operating your LND

-If you have some open/funded channels of 100 000 sat+ capacity, you don't need to do anything else regarding Sphinx-Relay operation; if you don't have enough capacity in your channel(s) - add funds or rebalance your channels.
+If you have some open/funded channels of 100 000 sat+ capacity, you don't need to do anything else regarding Sphinx-Relay operation; if you don't have enough capacity in your channel(s) - add funds or rebalance your channel(s).

 ### If you just installed your LND

-If you do not have any open/funded channels you might want to open a channel to the sphinx.chat LND.
-With a direct channel set up to sphinx.chat sending messages to sphinx.chat-hosted recepients is slightly cheaper.
-Please, make your own judgement regarding your privacy/cost efficiency balance.
+If you do not have any open/funded channels, you might want to open a channel to the Sphinx.chat LND.
+With a direct channel set up to sphinx.chat, sending messages to sphinx.chat-hosted recipients is slightly cheaper.
+Please, make your own judgment regarding your privacy/cost efficiency balance.

 - Fund your LND wallet